spdx/spdx-spec/chapters/RDF-data-model-implementation-and-identifier-syntax.md

-# Annex C RDF data model implementation and identifier syntax (Normative)
+# Annex C RDF object model and identifier syntax (Normative)

 ## C.1 Introduction <a name="C.1"></a>